xdyhayden/c756-exer/README.md

 ├── ./logs
 ```

 Assignment 4's CLI for the Music service.
 It's non-core to the Music microservices.
+At present, it is only useable for the Intel architecture.
+If you are working from an M1 Mac, you will not be able to build/use this.
+The workaround is to build/run from an (Intel) EC2 instance.
 ```
 ├── ./mcli
 ```